Azasakhe/Netflix/FAQ.md

 Then go to Add-on Expert settings, and try to disable VP9 and/or HEVC profile.

 ## Audio

+### How to enable Dolby Atmos

+It's enabled by default, when option `Enable Dolby Digital Plus` is enabled.
+But only some films/TV shows have Atmos streams.

+- On Kodi 18.x they can be distinguished only from the skin media-flag "Dolby-HD".
+- On Koki 19.x they can be distinguished also from the label "Atmos" in the audio language list

+A premium netflix account is required.

 ### How is it possible to have only 2.0 audio tracks?